BumbleSoftware/Fastload/README.md

 Furthermore, we integrated yet another, unstable/unsafe mod: "Force Close Loading Screen".
 By itself, it just cancels the Downloading Terrain Screen, which isn't stable.
 We improved upon this by a number of metrics, such as:

-    - Temporarily stop the Pause Menu from appearing too early when the world takes a screenshot for it's icon.
+    * Temporarily stop the Pause Menu from appearing too early when the world takes a screenshot for it's icon.
-    - Cancelled 'Joining World' as well.
+    * Cancelled 'Joining World' as well.
-    - Added a number of failsafes, such as:
+    * Added a separate screen to either replace or complement this feature.
-        - Only cancel when player is ready.
+    * Added a number of failsafes, such as:
-        - Have a number of checkers to ensure that it doesn't interrupt other parts of the game.
+        * Only cancel when the player is ready.
-    - Added a separate screen to either replace or complement this feature.
+        * Have a number of checkers to ensure that it doesn't interrupt other parts of the game.
-    - Made this toggleable (for very obvious reasons).
+        * Made this toggleable (for very obvious reasons).

 Modrinth: https://modrinth.com/mod/fastload